turingschool-examples/rails_driver/README.md

 ## Front End

 You can also use the Front End to test Rails Engine.
 The Front End is an example of how your Rails Engine API could be consumed.

+First, you will need to enable Cross Origin Resource Sharing (CORS) on your Rails Engine.
+Do this using the [Rack CORS](https://github.com/cyu/rack-cors) gem.
+Folllow the instructions to get this set up (make sure you adding following these instructions for Rails Engine, NOT Rails Driver).

 If you are running Rails Engine on `localhost:3000` as in the examples above, you will need to run Rails Driver on a different port, for example:

 ```
 rails s -p 3001